Hai Yang Shi You 981 standoff: Commentaries

-Crisis defused - implications and reflections
+Crisis defused – implications and reflections

-The oil rig crisis was defused on July 15, when the China National Offshore Oil Corporation announced that the platform had completed its work and withdrew it fully one month earlier than originally announced.
+China defused the crisis on July 15, when the China National Offshore Oil Corporation announced that the platform had completed its work and withdrew it one month earlier than planned.
 Beijing publicly announced the operation was concluded "in accordance with relevant company's plan" and had "nothing to do with any external factor".
 Vietnamese leaders have hailed the early withdrawal of the Chinese oil rig as a victory and thanked the international community for its support.
 The withdrawal of the drilling rig, which was regarded to have defused and ended the crisis, was an outcome that benefited both China and Vietnam.
-Both countries could claim to have achieved their goals - Vietnam's capability to sustain pressure on China and China's completion of its drilling operation.
+Both countries could claim to have achieved their goals – Vietnam's capability to sustain pressure on China and China's completion of its drilling operation.